Copyright Agency licenses Qantas’ special Indigenous livery

 March 6, 2018

-As Qantas’ exciting new Boeing 787-9 Dreamliner touched down in Alice Springs last week, members of the Copyright Agency’s visual arts licensing team were on the ground to see the outcome their work with the estate of the artist Emily Kame Kngwarreye.
+As Qantas’ exciting new Boeing 787-9 Dreamliner touched down in Alice Springs recently, members of the Copyright Agency’s visual arts licensing team were on the ground to see the outcome of their work with the estate of the artist Emily Kame Kngwarreye.

 The beautiful artwork adorning the new plane is an adaptation of the late Northern Territory artist and senior Anmatyerre woman’s 1991 painting, Yam Dreaming.
 Members of Emily’s family were on the ground in Alice Springs to witness the plane’s arrival from the United States where it was painted.
 The aircraft is named Emily Kame Kngwarreye as a tribute to the artist and her enduring legacy.

 Copyright Agency, which recently merged with artists rights management company Viscopy, is Australia’s national copyright licensing organisation for the publishing, media, surveying and visual arts industries, and now represents over 13,000 Australian and New Zealand artists and over 40,000 international artists through global partners.

 CEO of the Copyright Agency, Adam Suckling, says “We are proud to have been entrusted with the responsibility of negotiating the licence for the use of Emily Kame Kngwarreye’s work.
 She is recognised worldwide as one of Australia’s most significant late 20th century artists.”